Credit Cards Business Credit Cards

 Card basics

-The Southwest® Rapid Rewards® Performance Business Credit Card is a valuable credit card for business owners who prefer Southwest Airlines and have a large marketing budget.
-Not surprisingly, the card rewards the most for Southwest Airlines purchases, but you also earn healthy rewards for social media and search engine advertising.
+The Southwest® Rapid Rewards® Performance Business Credit Card is a valuable credit card for business owners who prefer Southwest Airlines.
+Not surprisingly, the card rewards the most for Southwest Airlines purchases, but you also earn healthy rewards for gas stations and restaurants.

-The card has an annual fee of $199, which can be a downside for some people, but if you frequently fly Southwest, you should easily make up for it.
+The card has an annual fee of $299, which can be a downside for some people, but if you frequently fly Southwest, you could make up for it.
 In the first year alone, you can earn 80,000 points after you spend $5,000 on purchases in the first 3 months from account opening.
-I know this shouldn’t be a big deal for most business owners.
+I know this shouldn't be a big deal for most business owners.

 Who should get the Southwest Rapid Rewards Performance Business Credit Card?